 Section 1: Regular Meetings

-Regular meetings shall be held monthly at such times and places as the Board of Directors may designate, except that no meeting will normally be held in March, July and August.
+Regular meetings shall be held monthly at such times and places as the Board of Directors may designate, except that no meeting will normally be held in March, July,August, and November.

 Section 2: Annual Meetings

 Annual meeting of the members for electing Directors and Officers, and conducting other appropriate business shall be held in April or at such time as determined by the Board of Directors.

 Each year, the Chapter shall host the Northern Ohio Human Resource Conference (herein referred to as “NOHRC”).
 This conference and its committee will be led and coordinated by the NOHRC Chair, an appointed Board of Directors position that reports to the President.